 What are the alternatives?

-We assume that the whole reason you are thinking of using a glass bowl, is to cook a lot of items in your air fryer together.
+We assume that one of the reasons you are thinking of using a glass bowl is to cook a lot of items in your air fryer together (unless you are cooking liquid recipe such as cakes).
 Or maybe it is just for the sake of convenience?
 If you have other reasons, please let us know in the comments section below!

 The end is near….